Pastepapers Old & New

 - Workshop Type: Binding, Arts

 - Workshop Start: July 27th, 2019 9:30 AM

 - Workshop End: July 28th, 2019 5:30 PM

 - Sessions: 2

 Although known from around 1650, pastepapers were made really popular in the mid 1700s by the Moravian Sisters of Herrnhut in Saxony.
-Recent study of these papers has sparked a revival of interest in them, and in this workshop Michael will introduce you to the methods, materials and patterns used on the original pastepapers.
-We will begin by mixing the colors using natural earth pigments, and making the few simple tools used by the Sisters.
-We will then reproduce each of their original designs using the same colors, patterns, freehand brish strokes and tooling.
+Recent study of these papers has sparked a revival of interest in them, and in this workshop the instructor will introduce you to the methods, materials and patterns used on the original pastepapers.

+Class will begin by mixing the colors using natural earth pigments, and making the few simple tools used by the Sisters.
+Students will then reproduce each of their original designs using the same colors, patterns, freehand brush strokes and tooling.
 Part two of the class will bring us up to date with a wide range of inventive techniques for making modern pastepapers.
-Michael will show you how to make combs, stamps, rollers and other mark-making tools used in pastepaper design, and show a range of techniques he uses to create many different effects, from the simple pulled papers, to the highly regular striped patterns.
+The instructor will demonstrate how to make combs, stamps, rollers and other mark-making tools used in pastepaper design, and show a range of techniques he uses to create many different effects, from the simple pulled papers, to the highly regular striped patterns.

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.